ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - A bid (cost of a keyword) and quality (relevance to the search) determines what a paid search result shows.
 - An organic search advert is only charged when there is a click.
-- Search Console shows how an advert is performing for a given search.
+- Use Search Console.
 A Crawl Report reports if pages can be crawled.
 	An Index Report lets you know if pages are accessible.

 ## 6. Get Discovered With Search